versatile-data-kit-amld/linear-regression-example-unsolved/README.md

 ## Exercises
 Please open up MyBinder to get started on the exercises!

+A few tips:
+ - It's very good idea to fork this repo before opening MyBinder.
+This way later you may be able to commit/push your changes into your fork.
+ - The mybinder notebook has a idle timeout of 10 minutes.
+To prevent it Open terminal and execute `while echo "foo"; do sleep 100 ; done`

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/versatile-data-kit-amld/linear-regression-example-unsolved/HEAD?urlpath=lab/tree/setup.ipynb)

 If you have any issue with above link try
  - [First backup link](https://ovh.mybinder.org/v2/gh/versatile-data-kit-amld/linear-regression-example-unsolved/HEAD?urlpath=lab/tree/setup.ipynb)